How to Stop Paying Capital Gains Tax

 Under Section 933 of the US tax code, residents of Puerto Rico are exempted from Federal income tax.
 That is to say, only the tax laws of Puerto Rico apply to American citizens living in Puerto Rico.
 Puerto Rico sourced income is taxed by Puerto Rico and not the US government.

-This has allowed Puerto Rico to craft a tax code which is very favorable to business owners and high net worth individuals.
+This has allowed Puerto Rico to craft a tax code that is very favourable to business owners and high net worth individuals.
 It means Puerto Rico can make you an offer that can’t be matched by any foreign country.

 Here are the two offers they came up with: